MicrosoftDocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-intune-connector.md

    1. Under the **Enrollment** tab, select **Sign In**.

    1. Under the **Sign In** tab, sign in with the Global administrator or with the credentials of an Intune administrator role.
 The user account must have an assigned Intune license.
-The sign in process may take a few minutes to complete.
+The sign in process might take a few minutes to complete.

    1. Once the sign in process is complete, a **The Intune connector for Active Directory successfully enrolled** confirmation window appears.
 Select **OK** to close the window.
 The **Enrollment** tab shows **Intune connector for Active Directory is enrolled** and the **Sign In** button is greyed out.